Antideveloppeur/D1Proxy/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/jordanamr/D1Proxy.git`
+- Clone this repo to your local machine using `git clone https://github.com/Antideveloppeur/D1Proxy.git`

 ### Compile

-- Import the project using the pom.xml into your favorite IDE and run a Maven `package` goal
+- Run a Gradle `build` goal inside your IDE or using the gradlew executable
-- You will find the jar file inside the `target` folder, named `d1proxy-<version>.jar`
+- You will find the jar file inside the `build/libs` folder, named `d1proxy-<version>.jar`

 ### Setup